-There are two temperature thresholds called “cracks” / popping that the burner listens to.
+There are two temperature thresholds called “cracks” or popping that the burner listens to.

 First, the beans will crackle like popcorn does when it pops, only calmer.

-This point is called “first crack”, which marks the beginning of the candle burning (the beans have then increased in size by 50%).
+This point is the “first crack”, which marks the beginning of the candle burning.
+The beans have then increased in size by 50%.

-When the beans are medium roasted, they give off a “second crack.”
+When the beans reach medium roast, they give off a “second crack.”

 This is the midpoint between medium and dark burning.

 Between the first and second cracks are considered as a good time to stop the roasting, if you are looking for a nice mid-range coffee.